GaloisInc/pirate/spec/elf_extensions.rst

 ``struct gaps_resource``
 ==================

 Encodes information about a PIRATE initialized resource.
+With the exception of ``gr_sym``, all fields should be zero in the relocatable ELF, to be filled in using relocations. ``gr_sym`` should be zero and is ignored in the executable ELF.

  .. code-block:: c